kevingonzalez7997/Terraform_Docker_Deploy7/README.md

 ### Apply (terraform_node)
 The apply phase executes the provisioning tasks based on the plan stage.
 It basically uses magic to create the application infrastructure.
 Terraform returns a detailed summary of what resources have been successfully created.

+## Optimization
+While the current infrastructure is robust and secure, there are opportunities for optimization :

+**Auto-Scaling**: Implement auto-scaling to dynamically adjust the number of container instances based on traffic patterns.
+Auto-scaling ensures the application's performance even during traffic spikes.

+## Conclusion

+The banking application deployment on the AWS network leverages Terraform and Jenkins to establish a fault-tolerant and secure infrastructure.
+Terraform's configuration settings ensure that when a container instance shuts down, another is created, guaranteeing uninterrupted service.
+The use of private subnets, along with DNS instead of public IP addresses and port numbers, enhances security and reduces vulnerabilities.

+In this infrastructure, there is strong fault tolerance.
+When one container instance is terminated, the architecture automatically promotes the creation of another to ensure the continuity of services.
+This redundancy is achieved through Terraform's configuration settings under the '# ECS Service' section, where 'desired_count' is set to 2 and 'force_new_deployment' is enabled.
+The 'scheduling_strategy' is set to 'REPLICA,' ensuring that replica containers are spun up to maintain 2 running at all times.
+The containers are deployed within the private subnets, enhancing the overall security.
+In addition, public IP addresses and port numbers are not exposed; instead, a DNS-based approach is applied.